RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

 \subsection{RQ 3: Generalization}

-Finally, we assess the generalization ability of RACA across diverse settings and configurations, including scalability to larger models, selection of calibration set, layers for representation extraction, and parameter sensitivity.
+Finally, we assess the generalization ability of RACC across diverse settings and configurations, including scalability to larger models, selection of calibration set, layers for representation extraction, and parameter sensitivity.

-\textbf{Larger models}.
+\textbf{Scaling to Larger Models}.
 In previous sections, we primarily focused our evaluation on 7B open-source models.
-However, our representation-based approach is model theoretically scalable to larger models, as the only computational overhead is forward passes to extract the representations.
-We further validate RACA's effectiveness on a larger model, \textbf{Vicuna-13b}, using the same RQ1 setting.
-Table \ref{tab:vicuna13b_summary} presents the ensemble metrics comparison.
-The results confirm that RACA's advantages scale with model size, where RACA metrics remain low for redundant inputs ($S_{RS}$), while EN (especially NLC/TKNC) often overreacts to invalid inputs ($S_{RI}$).
-Additionally, each of EI/EC/ER shows significant gains for Jailbreak Attacks ($S_{JA}$), with EI increasing by +6.85\% on SorryBench and +18.20\% on ORBench, correctly identifying the high tendency of successful attacks.
+However, our representation-based approach is theoretically scalable to larger models, as the only computational overhead is forward passes to extract the representations.
+We further validate RACC's effectiveness on a larger model, \textbf{Vicuna-13b}, using the same RQ1 setting.
+Table~\ref{tab:vicuna13b_summary} presents the ensemble metrics comparison on both datasets.
+On SorryBench, all RACC ensembles satisfy the expected inequalities: EI, EC, and ER remain low for $S_{RS}$ and $S_{RI}$, show clear gains for $S_{JA}$ (e.g., EC +6.79\%), and yield consistent drops for $S_{RS}^*$ and $S_{RI}^*$.
+EN, by contrast, violates the inequalities on every suite except $S_{JA}^*$, with particularly severe overreaction to invalid inputs ($S_{RI}$: +29.35\%).
+On ORBench, ER satisfies the inequalities on all suites, while EN continues to inflate coverage for $S_{RI}$ (+14.22\%) and $S_{RI}^*$ (+14.09\%).
+These results confirm that RACC's advantages generalize to larger model scales.

-\textbf{Selection of Calibration Set}.
-RACA relies on a calibration set to extract the safety-critical representations.
-In practical scenarios, a small dataset representing the required safety constraints can serve this purpose.
-We evaluate the robustness of RACA metrics when the calibration set size is reduced from 100 (default) down to 10.
-Table \ref{tab:calib_size} presents the results for the $S_{JA}$ suite.
-We observe that though very small sample sizes (e.g., 10) are insufficient to capture the baseline distribution, even 20 samples can perform reasonable coverage results.
-This shows the robustness of RACA against the selection of calibration sets without careful preparation.

-\textbf{Representation Extraction}.
-We analyze the impact of different layers and PCA components on the effectiveness of coverage analysis.
-Recall that we use ensembled middle layers to provide the safety representations.
-Table \ref{tab:layer_comparison} further compares the performance of RACA metrics across layers 15-18 on Vicuna/SorryBench, where all layers consistently distinguish the Redundant suites with minimal gains, correctly reflecting their low semantic novelty.
-Meanwhile, all layers show higher sensitivity to jailbreak attacks replacement ($S^*_{JA}$).
-This justifies our choice of using these layers or their ensemble.